UndeadDonkey/giphy/README.md

     x- Create a button that randomly chooses only one gif from response. x- Display all the images in the response to the screen.
     - Create a mail_to link that will email the gif to anyone you want.
-    - Make the gif pop out in a modal when clicked on.
+    - Make the gif pop out in a model when clicked on.

 ### Wrap
 - [ ] Push your changes!